open5e/open5e/source/gameplay-mechanics/between-adventures.rst

 You can craft nonmagical objects, including adventuring equipment and works of art.
-You must be proficient with tools related to the object you are trying to create (typically artisan’s tools).
+You must be proficient with tools related to the object you are trying to create (typically artisan's tools).
 You might also need access to special materials or locations necessary to create it.
-For example, someone proficient with smith’s tools needs a forge in order to craft a sword or suit of armor.
+For example, someone proficient with smith's tools needs a forge in order to craft a sword or suit of armor.

 For every day of downtime you spend crafting, you can craft one or more